Banana Biscoff Cake – Easy Recipe with Ripe Bananas

 Banana Biscoff cake brings together the comforting sweetness of ripe bananas and the caramelised, spiced warmth of Lotus Biscoff spread to create a bake that feels indulgent yet familiar.
-Soft, moist, and deeply flavoured, it works just as beautifully as a simple loaf as it does as a layered celebration cake finished with buttercream or cream cheese icing.
+The cake is soft, moist, and full of flavour, and it works just as well as a simple loaf as it does as a layered celebration cake topped with buttercream or cream cheese icing.

 Banana Biscoff cake is the kind of bake that instantly feels familiar yet indulgent.
 By pairing ripe bananas with the warm, caramelised flavour of Lotus Biscoff, this cake delivers comfort, richness, and balance in every bite.
 The bananas bring moisture and natural sweetness, while Biscoff adds depth, spice, and a distinctive biscuit-like warmth.
 Whether baked as a simple loaf or layered with buttercream or cream cheese icing, this cake works beautifully for everyday treats, celebrations, and special occasions alike.
 With the right techniques and thoughtful ingredient choices, banana Biscoff cake becomes more than a trend — it becomes a reliable, go-to recipe.